suhovius/api_sketch/README.md

 - Deal with query body at responses (For example redirects may have query body)
 - Validate HTTP method with path, http method and action unique composition
 - Add other request/response types like plaintext, xml, etc (should be supprted both at generator and server)
-- Set project name somewhere in DSL or by definitions folder name (both options needed)
 - Add realtime viewable page with log for this api examples server application to let client side developers see what data they have sent and how server received it
 - Add more validations to models.
 - Add more specs and tests.